OldDriverS/studyNote/debian/使用debootstrap安装系统.md

 First sector (2048-104857566, default 2048):
 Last sector, +/-sectors or +/-size{K,M,G,T,P} (2048-104857566, default 104857566): +300M

-Created a new partition 1 of type 'Linux filesystem' and of size 300 MiB.
-Partition #1 contains a vfat signature.

-Do you want to remove the signature?
-[Y]es/[N]o: Y

-The signature will be removed by a write command.

 Command (m for help): t
 Selected partition 1
 Partition type (type L to list all types): 1